 Floating storage gives the much needed room you desire to store essentials, while freeing up floor space and giving your bathroom a more spacious feel.

 Again, if you can spare the wall or even door space, a bathroom towel rack could be an excellent space saver if a storage cupboard is too large.
 Bathroom towel racks provide you with a useful place to store your fresh towels and somewhere to hang the ones that you’re using.

 Read more: A Guide to Bathroom Heating

 Towel racks are especially useful for family bathrooms and also come in handy when you have guests around.
 They don’t have to be heated towel rails - as these can take up more wall space - but a simple small metal shelf that you can easily install yourself.

 Now, if you're looking for something really simple then a clever over-the-door towel rack is perfect.
 Simply hook the rail over the top of your bathroom door, with no fitting required.

 Incredibly simple and effective, storage boxes or baskets are a quick and easy way to keep your toiletries and small items in one place.
 These are more versatile than small storage cabinets, especially when combined with a washstand or open-front shelving.

+As mentioned earlier, shelving is a great way of keeping all your essentials in one place, without taking up any floor space.
 If your small bathroom has limited counter space, shelves are easy to install almost anywhere in your bathroom.
 Whether it’s a unit or a floating shelf, they provide plenty of space to cut down on clutter when combined with storage boxes or baskets.

 Toilets are known for attracting dust and items, becoming a makeshift storage space.
 You can instead create a functional storage unit above the toilet to display towels or toiletries.
 This could be a shallow shelving unit so you don’t knock it while using your loo.